Youngzt998/ziteng.yang.github.io/index.md

   A: Testing the reference [C interpreter](https://compcert.org/doc/html/compcert.cfrontend.Cexec.html) (verified to follow the semantics) and may also implement an assembly interpreter (not one yet).

-- **Q:** Correct-by-construction verification using proof assistant guarantees total correctness but requires heavy proof work and much harder to scale, while translation validation of compiler passes like [Alive2](https://dl.acm.org/doi/10.1145/3453483.3454030) is automatic, algorithm independent and works on real-world scenario.
+- **Q:** Correct-by-construction verification using proof assistant guarantees total correctness but requires heavy proof work and much harder to scale, while translation validation of compiler passes like [Alive2](https://dl.acm.org/doi/10.1145/3453483.3454030) is automatic, algorithm independent and works on real-world scenario, but only find false cases.
 Should we desire both advantages in one method?

 **Parallelism & Concurrency** (slowly, secondary)